liushuyu6666/Knowledge/Networking/SSH.md

    2. Add the client's public key to the authorized keys list on the target server.
       * Use the `ssh-copy-id` command to copy the public key, or
       * Manually add the public key.
+   3. When connect to an SSH server for the first time using a command like "ssh <server_name>@<ip_address>", the client will display a message similar to the following:
+    ```txt
+    The authenticity of host 'hostname (IP address)' can't be established.
+    ECDSA key fingerprint is SHA256:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+    Are you sure you want to continue connecting (yes/no)?
+    ```
+    By typing "yes", the server's key is added to the `known_hosts`.
 2. Client Authentication (Asymmetric Cryptography)
    1. When the client connects to the remote server, it offers its public key.
    2. The server checks whether the client's public key is in its list of authorized keys.